jaxsonkieran/whack-the-mario/README.md

 5. Scoreboard
 * The score is displayed at the top of the game area.
 * Successful hits of the super marios will move the score up 1 point.
 At the end of the game, you will see your final score.
+* There is a game over popup when the time runs out, the popup will appear to tell the user the game is over and their score.
+It will also present a play again button.

 # Features to Add
 * I would really like to add levels to this game, increase the difficulty and make it more difficult for the user as they progress.